hendrialvt/ml-projects/regression/power-plant-energy/README.md

-# ⚡ Power Plant Energy Output Prediction (Regression Project)
+# ⚡ Power Plant Energy Output Prediction

 This project predicts the **net hourly electrical energy output (PE)** of a Combined Cycle Power Plant based on environmental factors using a regression model.